rust-lang/rfcs/text/0000-generalized-type-ascription.md

    Similarly, type ascription also follows the reading flow well and does so in a non-intrusive way.

+3. Introducing a temporary `let` binding of form `let ident: type = expr;`, as a substitute for type-ascription, forces programmers to invent artificial variable names.
+Naming is hard (particularly for those who are of the [pointfree persuasion]).
+As [the saying goes][TwoHardThings]:
+   > “There are only two hard things in Computer Science: cache invalidation and naming things”.

+   By reducing the pressure on Rustaceans to name artificial units we can let programmers focus on naming where it matters more (API boundaries).

-3. When you want to pass an expression such as `try { .. }` or `async { .. }` to a function which expects a generic `R: Try` or `R: Future`, type inference can fail.
+4. When you want to pass an expression such as `try { .. }` or `async { .. }` to a function which expects a generic `R: Try` or `R: Future`, type inference can fail.
 In this case, it is more ergonomic to type-ascribe with `try : R { .. }` instead of first introducing an artificial binding.

-4. With type ascription, you can annotate smaller bits and subsets of what you previously needed to.
-This especially holds in pattern contexts.
-   This will be made clear later on in this RFC.

 5. Turbofish is not always possible!
 Consider for example: